 Next, add around 10% of your flour and mix it well, until it’s completely incorporated, and has a batter-like consistency.
 Add the yeast, and dissolve it in the flour-water mix.
 Then continue adding the flour, a little at a time, until the dough has formed.
 When all the flour is mixed in, let the dough rest for 20-30 minutes before adding the oil.

 Then knead the dough either in a stand mixer for around 5 minutes at low speed with a dough hook, or for around 5-10 minutes by hand, until the oil is fully incorporated, and you’re left with a smooth, nice dough.
+You can use the Windowpane test to check when the dough is ready.

 I prefer kneading by hand because it gives me more control over the dough!

 Many factors can affect the dough’s consistency, like the amount of gluten in the flour.
-But also the temperature and humidity in the room you’re baking.
+Other factors are the temperature and humidity in the room you’re baking.
 You may therefore have to adjust the amount of flour in the dough slightly.
 Either increase it if you’re in a humid environment or reduce it if you’re in a very dry environment.
 When you’ve made pizza a few times, you can feel if the dough has the right consistency or not.
 And how you have to adjust it to achieve the desired results.
 But don’t worry too much about that if this is your first time making pizza.
 Simply follow the amounts described in the recipe.
 You can always make some adjustments next time!

 2. Rising the Dough – Bulk Fermentation

-Before we can cold ferment the dough, we need to leave it to rise in a bowl covered with a damp towel or plastic wrap for 2 hours.
+Before we can cold ferment the dough, we need to leave it to rise in a large bowl covered with a damp towel or plastic wrap for 2 hours.
 This is called bulk fermentation because you let the whole dough rise.
 Bulk fermentation gets the yeast going, and gives the dough a good start for the cold fermentation.

 If you’re worried the dough will stick to the bowl, you can lightly brush it with some olive oil.
 The dough does however already contain oil so the dough should be easy to get out.
 If you want to know more about preventing sticking, check out the article Why Is My Pizza Dough Sticky?
 And How to Fix It.